-As an aromatherapist and massage therapist based in High Wycombe, I face quite a few weather-related challenges at this time of year.
-Being perched right on top of the chiltern hills brings with it plenty of benefits and I'm very grateful for my beautiful views and lovely clean air.
-But we do seem to get terrible winter weather every year.
+As an aromatherapist and massage therapist based in Colchester, I face quite a few weather-related challenges at this time of year.
+Being perched right on top of a hill brings with it plenty of benefits and I'm very grateful for the lovely clean air and nearby woodlands.
+But we often get terrible winter weather.
 Frosts hang around for days, ice takes forever to melt and when it snows... well let's just say we keep the kitchen cupboards well stocked at this time of year!

 Luckily, armed with my heated massage table and a LOT of gritting salt I've managed to run most of my appointments to schedule so far this year but I have to say I'm getting pretty fed up with winter and all the problems it brings.